ctrliq/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Skip Grube
-- Position:
+- Position: Engineer
-- Email address:
+- Email address: sgrube@ciq.co
-- PGP key fingerprint:
+- PGP key fingerprint: F58E D7A0 91B6 E50D E7CA EB07 D391 F839 3BEA 6D9C
+- PGP key available on keyserver.ubuntu.com and keys.openpgp.org

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably